FrancesReagan/task-manager/README.md

 The conditional rendering system provides those who use the app a pleasant experience (helpful feedback, visual cues, clean and responsive interface.
 Each of the rendering choices serve a specific goal of the user---the user will see visual status indicators and informatinve empty states.

+_Acknowledgements: to my instructors A.Taverez and C.Wright thank you for helping each of us move through this amazing journey at Per Scholas; to my fellow 2025-RTT-23 Cohort classmates thank you for the space we create together_